bhavins1/javascript-challenge/README.md

 # javascript-challenge
-combined challenge 1 and 2 so filter by any combination
+combined challenge 1 and 2 so filter by any combination on the html page.